-was placed under the regulatory authority of the Department of Labor, Licensing and Regulation.
+1997.
+It was placed under the regulatory authority of the Department of Labor, Licensing and Regulation.
 The mission of the Office is to provide high standards of performance

-cemeteries as well as businesses providing burial goods and services to consumers in the State of Maryland.
+cemeteries as well as businesses providing burial goods and services to consumers, including monuments and memorials, in the State of Maryland.
 OCO also regulates and

 Responsibilities of the office include the investigation and mediation of consumer complaints involving registrants, licensees and permit holders.

 Advisory Council Members